jhpyle/docassemble/_docs/api.md

 curl -H "Authorization: Bearer H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT" http://localhost/api/list
 {% endhighlight %}

-Although "bearer tokens" normally expire after a period of time, and **docassemble** API keys do not, using **docassemble** API keys as "bearer tokens" is somewhat of a misnomer.
-However, passing a token as a "bearer token" is more of an accepted standard than using `X-API-Key` as a header, so you may find it easier to
+Although "bearer tokens" traditionally expire after a period of time, and **docassemble** API keys do not, so using **docassemble** API keys as "bearer tokens" is somewhat of a misnomer.
+However, passing a token as a "bearer token" is more of an accepted standard than using `X-API-Key` as a header, so you may find it easier to use the "bearer token" method of authentication.

 If you prefer, you can include the API key in a cookie called `X-API-Key`: